Introduction

 Frequently Asked Questions (FAQs)

-• Job evaluation determines the worth and value of a job role, while job analysis involves gathering information about the job responsibilities, qualifications, and other factors.
+- Job evaluation provides information about the worth and value that is related to the job while job analysis provide information dealing with the job responsibilities, type of person required and other details.

-• Yes, job evaluation outcomes can influence employee promotions as they provide a basis for determining job worth and value within the organization.
+- Yes, job evaluation outcomes can affect promotions since they offer a means of establishing job worth and the value of various jobs in the given organization.